 Visiting teaching scholars are expected to work for the School of Design while they are with us.
 Your contribution can include teaching a class or seminar, serving as a teaching assistant, or working on a research project during your visit.

-If you seek a position as a teaching scholar, please follow the application process described here.
+If you seek a position as a teaching scholar, please follow the application process described and adhere to the deadlines above for Visiting Scholars.
 In addition, include a letter of intent describing what you are able to teach, or the type of work you can contribute to the school while in residence.

 For more information, or to apply for a visiting scholar or visiting teaching scholar position, email us.